deveshio/IPBOT/Readme.md

 ## Features

 - **Pinterest Automation:** Log in, navigate to a shared Idea board, find and download the top pin’s image.
-- **Image Processing:** Renames image and (randomly, with variety) sends it and a caption to Gemini API for generative captioning to prevent spam/blocking.
+- **Image Processing:** Renames the image and sends it with a (randomly, with variety) caption to the Gemini API for generative captioning to prevent spam/blocking.
 - **Instagram Automation:** Log in, create a post, upload the image with the generated or prewritten caption, then log out.
 - **Secure Credential Handling:** Reads credentials from `credentials.json`.
 - **Full orchestration** via `run.sh` for one-touch operation.